Synergy Battery Rewards VPP: can you actually earn money from your home battery?

 - Activation rate: 70c/kWh for energy exported during events

-- Maximum events: No more than 30 per year
+- Maximum events: no more than 30 per year

 - Control: Synergy manages discharge remotely through your inverter

-What you'll realistically earn
+What could you realistically earn from VPP events?

-- 30 × 9 kWh × $0.70 = $189/year
+- 30 x 9 kWh x $0.70 = $189/year

-- 18 × 5 kWh × $0.70 = $63/year
+- 18 x 5 kWh x $0.70 = $63/year

 Conservative case: 10 events, modest export

-- 10 × 4 kWh × $0.70 = $28/year
+- 10 x 4 kWh x $0.70 = $28/year

-Combined with daily cycling savings ($700-1,400/year depending on tariff), a 10 kWh battery delivers $730-1,590/year total — VPP events add 4-15% to your annual battery return.
+Combined with daily cycling savings ($700-1,400/year depending on tariff), a 10 kWh battery delivers $730 to $1,590 a year in total.
+VPP events add roughly 4-12% on top of that.

-If you want the $1,300 Synergy rebate (or $3,800 Horizon Power rebate), you must:
+If you want the $1,300 Synergy rebate, you must:

 - Enrol in an approved VPP program (Battery Rewards or equivalent)